 Step 1 – Which Estate Agent?

 Quite simply, your property will sell more quickly and at a higher price when it achieves maximum market exposure.
-So when you are choosing an Agent check that their website is multi-device friendly, informative as well as where and how they market your property.
+So, when you are choosing an agent check that their website is multi-device friendly, informative and demonstrates where and how they market your property.

-Our website is designed for multiple devices to provide maximum accessibility.
+The Phillips George website is designed for multiple devices to provide maximum accessibility.
 All our properties are advertised on Rightmove and Zoopla together with a comprehensive advertising and marketing drive for each property, including exposure on social media platforms and visibility within Google and the other search engines.